3alpha(or 20beta)-hydroxysteroid dehydrogenase

-Thus, the two substrates of this enzyme are androstan-3alpha,17beta-diol and NAD^{+}, whereas its 3 products are 17beta-hydroxyandrostan-3-one, NADH, and H^{+}.
+The two substrates of this enzyme are 3α-androstanediol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are dihydrotestosterone, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 3alpha(or 20beta)-hydroxysteroid:NAD^{+} oxidoreductase.
 Other names in common use include cortisone reductase, (R)-20-hydroxysteroid dehydrogenase, dehydrogenase, 20beta-hydroxy steroid, Delta4-3-ketosteroid hydrogenase, 20beta-hydroxysteroid dehydrogenase, 3alpha,20beta-hydroxysteroid:NAD^{+}-oxidoreductase, NADH-20beta-hydroxysteroid dehydrogenase, and 20beta-HSD.
 This enzyme participates in bile acid biosynthesis and c21-steroid hormone metabolism.